DigiJo/joejohnston.co.uk/src/pages/writing/your-brand-needs-a-story/index.md

 <img src="./leads.jpg" alt="Leads" />

-We will adapt to whoever the prospect wants us to be, forgetting our own identity and the company's.
-This leads to problems down the line; tough communication, high expectations, additional support queries.
+As marketeers, we will adapt to whoever the prospect wants us to be.
+As we do this, we lose our own identity.
+This leads to problems down the line including tough communication, high expectations, additional support queries.

-> It's impossible to be everyone to everyone; it's better to be someone to someone.**
+> It's impossible to be everyone to everyone; it's better to be someone to someone.

 ##So how do you be someone to someone?

 Telling a story gives you identity.
 It tells the world, 'this is who I am, this is my journey, come join me'.
-It defines who you are; you are someone, not everyone.
+It defines who you are.
+You are someone, not everyone.

 <img src="./someone.jpg" alt="Someone" />

-If your story resonates with your target market, attracting loyal followers and customers is easier.
+If your story resonates with your target market, attracting loyal customers and followers is easier.

 You might find the quantity of leads dropping, but the quality will improve.
-You are now targeting followers and not leads.
+You are now targeting followers, not leads.

-When you attract these new loyal customers, communicating with them will be easier.
+When you attract new loyal customers, communicating with them will be easier.
 They will understand and relate to you better.

-You don't have to be someone your not, just continue being who you are - they're already bought into that, give them more.
+You won't have to be someone your not.
 You are now someone to someone.

-##So how do I tell a story?
+##How do I tell a story?

 Why does your business exist?
 The answer to this question is your story.

-It's that simple, but to explain the why part of that equation, here is a video by Simon Sinek:
+It's that simple, but to explain the why part of that question, here is a video by Simon Sinek:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u4ZoJKF_VuA" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>